AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * Moving boxes

-  Move boxes with your mouse.
+  Move boxes with the mouse.
 Drag the box by clicking on its title bar.
 The box's links are still displayed during the move, so you can see whether it overlaps any other box.
 If you try to move the box outside the visible part of the browser, it is scrolled.

 * Selecting boxes

   Select a box by clicking it.
-Select multiple boxes by holding the :kbd:`control` key while clicking each box.
-Or create a rectangle using your mouse; all boxes within the rectangle when the mouse is released are selected.

   The title bar of selected boxes is a different color.
 All boxes linked to them also use a different title bar color and so do the links.
 This is